paperless-ngx/paperless-ngx/docs/administration.md

 !!! note

     In version 0.9.14, the update process was changed.
-In 0.9.13 and earlier, the docker-compose files specified exact versions and pull won't automatically update to newer versions.
+In 0.9.13 and earlier, the Docker Compose files specified exact versions and pull won't automatically update to newer versions.
 In order to enable updates as described above, either get the new `docker-compose.yml` file from